jeb2112/tiebreaker/docs/math.md

 So overall there is a 2.2% chance that any round robin will end up requiring a tie-breaker according to a goals ratio formula.
 Note that the (3,3,3,3) case corresponds to all 6 games ending as Ties, and this one scenario is not covered in the current version of the app.
 Note also that while I have focused on the question of qualification for further play between the 2nd and 3rd place finishers in the instructions to this app, the same goals ratio formula may also be used to break a tie between 1st and 2nd place finishers for purposes of assigning seeds in the elimination bracket of the tournament.

-The most common tie-break statistic is:
+The tie-break statistic is:

 $$\frac{\sum_{i=1}^N GF_i}{\sum_{i=1}^N (GF_i+GA_i)}, N = \text{number of games}$$

 Let $$x,y$$ be the numbers of goals for and against for team X in the final game of the round robin.
-Then in order for team X to qualify over team A in an $$N=3$$ round robin, it is required
+Then in order for team X to qualify over team A in an $$N=3$$ round robin, it is required that:

 $$\frac{x + \sum_{i=1}^2 GF_{X,i}}{x + y + \sum_{i=1}^2 (GF_{X,i}+GA_{X,i})} > \frac{\sum_{i=1}^3 GF_{A,i}}{\sum_{i=1}^3 (GF_{A,i}+GA_{A,i})}$$

-which for the numerical example in the Instructions reduces to
+which for the numerical example in the Instructions reduces to:

 $$x - y + 3 > 0 $$